-- current, local, county, state or federal employees or currently serving in any elected or appointed capacity with any political subdivision, public agency or public institution, appointed by the governor with advice and consent of the council. - II.
-The members of the commission shall serve without compensation, but shall be reimbursed for necessary travel and other necessary expenses.
-Legislative members shall receive mileage at the legislative rate when attending to the duties of the commission. - III.
-Legislative members of the commission shall serve a term coterminous with their term in office.
-The members appointed under subparagraph I(c) shall serve for a term of 3 years, except that the initial appointment of such members shall be for staggered terms of one, 2, and 3 years.
-No member shall serve more than 3 consecutive terms.
-No member under subparagraph I(c) shall be a current lobbyist or an attorney for any entity subject to this chapter, or an attorney for any organization representing the interests of such entity.
-Nor shall any such member be employed by any such lobbyist or attorney.
+8 (c) Ten citizen members, one from each county, no more than 2 of whom shall be 9 current, local, county, state or federal employees or currently serving in any elected or appointed 10capacity with any political subdivision, public agency or public institution, appointed by the 11 governor with advice and consent of the council.

+12II.
+The members of the commission shall serve without compensation, but shall be 13reimbursed for necessary travel and other necessary expenses.
+Legislative members shall receive 14mileage at the legislative rate when attending to the duties of the commission.

+15III.
+Legislative members of the commission shall serve a term coterminous with their term 16in office.
+The members appointed under subparagraph I(c) shall serve for a term of 3 years, except 17that the initial appointment of such members shall be for staggered terms of one, 2, and 3 years.
+No 18 member shall serve more than 3 consecutive terms.
+No member under subparagraph I(c) shall be a 19current lobbyist or an attorney for any entity subject to this chapter, or an attorney for any 20organization representing the interests of such entity.
+Nor shall any such member be employed by 21any such lobbyist or attorney.